 Practice Tip- Clearing Clothing

-With UNLOADED HOLSTERED GUN: (check and double check your gun including looking in the chamber through the top of the slide to ensure it is fully unloaded before doing any practice)
+With UNLOADED HOLSTERED GUN: (check and double-check your gun including looking into the chamber through the top of the slide, verifying there is no ammunition in the barrel, no ammunition in the magazine and none in the room before doing any practice)

 Please see more information on safely practicing with your firearm in this article: Dry-fire Practice For The Woman Shooter

 Practice sweeping your clothing every day as you are getting dressed for the day.
 It’s important to practice the different sweeping and clearing motions for all of your clothing styles and different holster options you use.